-When using the module or replacing the rinse liquid for the first time, absorb the rinse liquid in the rinse solution bottle into the flow line through the following procedure.
+When using the module or replacing the rinse liquid for the first time, absorb the rinse liquid in the rinse solution bottle into the flow line with the following procedure.
 In addition, when the rinse liquid is not pumped, perform the same procedure.

-Note: If the solution in the rinse solution bottle is dirty, replace with new solution.
+Note: If the solution in the rinse solution bottle is dirty, then replace with fresh solution.
 If it becomes dirty quickly, then replace it daily.
 Otherwise, replace it at least once a week.